Stalruth/SableyeBot4/PRIVACY.md

     Parameters passed to the command, their values, and any Subcommand invoked.

+  - Username and User ID

+    Some commands `/linkcode` and `Get Linking Code` process the Discord Username and User ID in creating their results.

 ## What the Application stores for an extended period

 The Application stores all collected data for an extended period of